ABOUT INSULIN POTENTIATION THERAPY

 Insulin Potentiation Therapy(IPT) is an alternative cancer treatment that has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that we see routinely with standard chemotherapy.
-The key to Insulin potentiation therapy as a cancer cure is the body’s own hormone.
+The key to the therapy as a cancer cure is the body’s own hormone.

-To find out more about how the EuroMed Foundation uses Insulin potentiation therapy as a cancer cure, request your free personal orientation online.
+To find out more about how the alternative cancer treatment center EuroMed Foundation uses IPT as a cancer cure, request your free personal orientation online.
 One of our doctors will be happy to answer your basic questions in person or over the phone.

 HOW DOES INSULIN POTENTIATION THERAPY KILL CANCER CELLS?